arcus/DART_analysis/README.md

 ## To do

 - Simplify NALMS report.
 It's currently copied almost exactly from the DART_wave2_analysis repo, and we should have a much pithier version here.
+- Replace nested ifelses in participant_geocodes with case_whens